Code-the-Dream-School/intro-to-programming-borr/instructions/common/how-to-submit.md

 # How to: Submit an Assignment

-## Step 1: In your class curriculum dashboard, click the green Submit Assignment at the top of the page for the current lesson.
+## Step 1: In your class curriculum dashboard, click the link to "Submit Assignment".
 You can also get to the submission form using this link: http://tiny.cc/ctd-borr-assignment

+**Preview screenshot coming soon**

 ## Step 2: Complete the form; be sure to paste the URL you copied in the previous tutorial
 **NOTE:** In this screenshot, where the URL has "YOURNAMEHERE" should be _your_ GitHub username.